isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 "He must have been in shock," I said.

-"I thought so and wrote to Ryuji immediately.
-In fact, he wrote me back and encouraged me saying: 'Don't worry about me.
+"I thought so and wrote a letter to A. immediately.
+On the contrary, he wrote me back and encouraged me saying: 'Don't worry about me.
 Do your best on the mainland.’"

-After that, we knew that A. had been accepted to high school.
+After that, we had news that A. had been accepted to high school.
 Later, he was selected as a torchbearer for the Tokyo Olympics and played the lead role while still in high school.

 Ryuji and I continued to study for the exams side by side at our desks.
 We were only allowed to attend school for the five subjects on the exam, and we took remedial classes in the back of the classroom.

-Around seven o'clock in the evening, we would take a break from our studies and lay in bed waiting for something.
+Around seven o'clock in the evening, we would take a break from our studies and lie in bed looking forward to something.

 It was the sound of a mandolin coming from the next room.

 "Troika", "On the Shore of Lake Baikal" and "In that Far-off Land" were the first music I had ever heard.
 The plucking of the strings sounded tremulous.
 It overlapped with the sound of the sanshin (traditional Okinawan three-stringed instrument) my father used to play.

-Mr. Asato Yasuhito always played the mandolin at that time.
+Mr. Asato Yasuhito always played the mandolin at this time.
 When he returned to the dormitory after working as a cook at the sanatorium, he would sit in the hallway with a twisted towel on his head and play the mandolin for nearly half an hour.

 At that time, all the residents of the sanatorium received 500 yen for one month as living support.
 If we used it to buy books or school supplies, we would almost run out.

-"Why don't you eat this between your studies?"
+"Why don't you eat this during your studies?"

 Sometimes Mr. Asato would visit our room and offer us sweets or other things.
 He bought them with the meager wages he earned working at the sanatorium.

 I have another unforgettable memory of him.
 It must have been around the middle of August, because the Obon dance song (one of the Buddhist events) could be heard on the wind.

 "Toshio, keep studying and you'll go crazy.
-I'll show you something nice tonight, follow me," he said.
+I'll show you something nice tonight, come with me."

 At dusk, I was taken to a field on the edge of the north.
 It looked as if it had not been used much and was covered with summer grass, except for the track.